Maitrey27/Live-Tracker/README.md

-# RealTrack
+# Live Tracker

-RealTrack is a real-time Android application developed using Flutter and Flask API for live location tracking.
+Live Tracker is a real-time Android application developed using Flutter and Flask API for live location tracking.
 This project implements dynamic path tracing with second-by-second updates of latitude and longitude, utilizing the Folium library to create interactive maps for precise location marking.

 ## Features